About Us

 Jorge Chavez

 Jorge Luis Chavez is a first-generation Oklahoman.
-He has lived in South Oklahoma City since the age of four and has developed a deep connection to the thriving Hispanic community that makes it home there.
-Read More
+He has lived in South Oklahoma City since the age of four and has developed a deep connection to the thriving Hispanic… Read More

 “This is a wonderful program, offering opportunities for the kids to be engaged in topics/activities that can prepare them for a future in aviation.
 Also, the teacher training is very effective; the guidelines are very helpful”.